How to easily create a static website

 Editing the content of the website

-file, edit the info under each of the headings. - In the
+1. Start by opening the _config.yml file, edit the info under each of the headings.

-folder, there are examples of how you can post your content.
-The files in this folder should be named in this format: yyyy-mm-dd-name-of-post - In the
+2. In the _posts folder, there are examples of how you can post your content.
+The files in this folder should be named in this format: yyyy-mm-dd-name-of-post

 Viewing your website